Kemzzy-Dev/Intrusion-Detection02/README.md

 - `GUI.py`: This is the python file that connects with the UI and gives a graphical interface of the application.
 - `intrusion.ui`: An XML file that contains the blueprint for the GUI.
 ```
-Just save this content in a `.md` file, and it will be correctly formatted as Markdown text.